-- 34. Under the alternate "capable of repetition but evading review" doctrine, the Governor in his settlement of the prior case of Bullock v.
-Carney, reserved the rights to impose "neutral rules of general applicability" that "may have an effect on houses of worship" in the future and "to take any enforcement action against a house of worship or affiliated religious ministry as authorized by law."
-Consequently, instead of granting Pastor Landow absolute protection in the future, Defendant again can return to his prior illegal ways described herein, such as a shut down of Sunday religious worship through the use of a neutral rule of general applicability.
-Thus, he retains the ability to go back to his old approach of interference with the Christian faith at any time in the future as long as he also tries to limit other secular assemblies.
-Absent a legally enforceable mechanism, such as a declaratory judgment or a permanent injunction, he is free to resume his prior illegal ways at any time. - 35.
-Unlike in nearby Pennsylvania, there has been no amendment to the Delaware Constitution restricting the Governor's authority and emergency powers in a future pandemic.
-And, unlike in Pennsylvania, the Delaware General
+33. Under the alternate "capable of repetition but evading review" doctrine, the Governor in his settlement of the prior case of Bullock v.
+Carney, C.A.No.
+20-674-CFC (D.Del.), reserved the rights to impose "neutral rules of general applicability" that "may have an effect on houses of worship" in the future and "to take any enforcement action against a house of worship or affiliated religious ministry as authorized by law."
+Consequently, instead of granting Pastor Hines absolute protection in the future, Defendant again can return to his prior illegal ways described herein, such as a shut down of Sunday religious worship through the use of a neutral rule of general applicability.
+Instead, he retains the ability to go back to his old approach of interference with the Christian faith at any time in the future as long as he also tries to limit other secular assemblies.
+Absent a legally enforceable mechanism, such as a declaratory judgment or a permanent injunction, he is free to resume his prior illegal ways at any time.

-Assembly also has not restricted the Governors's future statutory powers in any way either.
-See Instead County of Butler v.
-Governor of PA, 8 F.4th 226, 230 (3d Cir.
-2021)(where the governor "has been stripped of his power to unilaterally act in connection with this pandemic" and the "law no longer provides [him] a mechanism to 'repeat the alleged harm.").

-- 36. On July 12, 2021, Defendant also signed an Order Terminating the State of Emergency and reserved his former powers for the future.
-At the same time he continued to exercise some emergency powers by signing a narrower new Public Health Emergency Order, "a limited State of Public Health Emergency declaration," authorizing the Division of Public Health (DPH) to direct COVID-19 vaccination, treatment, and mitigation measures to contain the spread of COVID-19.
-Moreover, "upon request of local authorities," the Delaware National Guard also was empowered to act in taking "responsive actions," whenever needed, together with the Director of the Delaware Emergency Management Agency (DEMA) and the Secretary of the Department of Safety and Homeland Security (DSHS). - 37.
-Defendant also in writing noted that his earlier emergency powers were no longer needed at that time "to the extent that the conditions necessitating continuance of the COVID-19 State of Emergency no longer exist," alluding to the possibility of conditions changing for the worse in the future when Emergency
+- 34. Unlike in nearby Pennsylvania, there has been no amendment to the Delaware Constitution restricting the Governor's authority and emergency powers in a future pandemic.
+And, unlike in Pennsylvania, the Delaware General Assembly also has not restricted the Governors's future statutory powers in any way either.
+Compare County of Butler, 8 F.4th at 230 (where the governor "has been stripped of his power to unilaterally act in connection with this pandemic" and the "law no longer provides [him] a mechanism to 'repeat the alleged harm.""). - 35.
+On July 12, 2021 Defendant also signed an Order Terminating the State of Emergency, reserved his former powers for the future, and at the same time continued to exercise some emergency powers by signing a narrower new Public Health Emergency Order, "a limited State of Public Health Emergency declaration," he called it, authorizing the Division of Public Health (DPH) to direct COVID-19 vaccination, treatment and mitigation measures to contain the spread of COVID-19.
+Moreover, "upon request of local authorities," the Delaware National Guard also was empowered to act in taking "responsive actions," whenever needed together with the Director of the Delaware Emergency Management Agency (DEMA) and the Secretary of the Department of Safety and Homeland Security (DSHS).

-Orders would be needed again.

-- 38. On July 13, 2021, in an online Town Hall meeting the Governor also made several observations regarding the possible need to reassert emergency powers again in the COVID-19 context.
-At 10:26 of the video, on the need to continue vaccinating everyone, he noted it was because "we can[4] have an outbreak."
-And later at 31:10, in discussing the Delta variant, the question was asked of the Governor, "if the upward trend continues, could you consider reinstating some of the restrictions, such as the mask mandate, or any other capacity restrictions?"
-His reply included saying, "Yeah, . . . we can't afford to go backward," that masks are more of a recommendation if you are not vaccinated, he hoped that "we are not going to be able to go back, unless it gets really bad," and "we will keep our eyes on what the condition is on the ground." - 39.
-If a future pandemic emergency is declared by the Defendant Governor or any future Governor of Delaware, Pastor Landow intends to engage in a course of conduct invoking various interests protected by Art.
-I, § 1 and the First and Fourteenth Amendments to the U.S. Constitution.
-Since such acts can be proscribed by the Governor's Orders and related criminal law and presently are punishable by six months imprisonment, the threat of prosecution for his future conduct is credible.
+- 36. Defendant also in writing noted that his earlier emergency powers were no longer needed at that time, "to the extent that the conditions necessitating continuance of the COVID-19 State of Emergency no longer exist," alluding to the possibility of conditions changing for the worse in the future when Emergency Orders would be needed again. - 37.
+On July 13, 2021, in an online Town Hall meeting the Governor also made several observations regarding the possible need to reassert emergency powers again in the COVID-19 context.
+At 10:26 of the video, on the need to continue vaccinating everyone he noted it was because "we can[3] have an outbreak."
+And later at 31:10 in discussing the Delta variant the question was asked of the Governor, "if the upward trend continues, could you consider reinstating some of the restrictions, such as the mask mandate, or any other capacity restrictions?"
+His reply included saying, "Yeah, . . . we can't afford to go backward," masks are more of a recommendation if you are not vaccinated, and he hoped that "we are not going to be able to go back, unless it gets really bad" and "we will keep our eyes on what the condition is on the ground."